Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

 Once the DOL certification is approved, the petitioner will proceed by filing an I-129.
 The form must be completed, signed, and submitted along with the filing fee and related supporting evidence.
 The approved DOL-certified LCA must be submitted along with the I-129 petition.

 H-1B visa petitioners and applicants usually choose to use the premium processing services when they need to expedite the process and cannot afford to wait for the long H-1B processing time.
 It has a different filing fee, which must be paid when submitting your petition.
-The USCIS guarantees 15 calendar day processing time to the premium processing petitioners or applicants.
+The USCIS guarantees 15 calendar days processing time to the premium processing petitioners or applicants.
+In particular, the USCIS will give you an answer with regard to your application, which can be either approved, denied, a request for evidence, or your file may be forwarded to the fraud investigation unit.

 If the request isn’t granted after the 15 days, a refund of the filing fee will be made.
 In a situation where the application requires the submission of additional evidence or a response to a notice of intent is denied, the USCIS will notify the petitioner.
 In this case, a new 15 calendar day period will begin once the USCIS receives a complete response to the request for evidence.